vibrationtoolbox/ovtoolbox/Readme.rst

 Example:
 ~~~~~~~~~
 On my Mac (which is Unix), my :code:`.octaverc` file contains the command:
-:code:`path(LOADPATH,"/Volumes/LaCie/Documents/MyMath/ovtoolbox");`
+:code:`path(LOADPATH,"/Users/jslater/Documents/MyMath/ovtoolbox");`

-Be aware that PCs are (often) not case sensitive, Unix machines (including MacOS X)
+Be aware that Windows PCs are (often) not case sensitive, Unix machines (including MacOS X)
-are case sensitive.
+*are* case sensitive.
 The bottom line is save the vibration toolbox files in
 lower case (including the directory), on UNIX machines, and make sure your
 paths have the correct case.
 Type the :code:`loadpath`  command  from the `Octave`_
 prompt to check the case of the directory structure to other toolboxes